spell00/MSML3/README.md

 ## REMARKS
 The controls are hard-coded to be named "blanc".
 That should be change to allow custom names, but that's how it is for the moment

+DASK: change the line
+os.environ["CUDA_VISIBLE_DEVICES"] = "0,1"
+To represent the number of gpus of the machine used